markoleptic/BeatShot/README.md

 ![](https://user-images.githubusercontent.com/86213229/226467406-3a05d922-05e7-4d52-a722-0b3ebb071c4d.png) | ![](https://user-images.githubusercontent.com/86213229/226467534-aa06b55a-5f9f-4620-a9da-70a2927b8352.png)

 ## Collaboration / Copyright
-I plan to release this game on Steam in a few months.
 This project is on GitHub because Unreal Engine is real handful to learn, so perhaps there's some code that I've used in this project that could help someone else out.
 If you wish to collaborate or want to reach out for any reason, you can contact me on Discord @Markoleptic#6174.

 Note that copying my work and releasing a game based on my work is a violation of the Unreal Engine UELA and United States Copyright Laws.